 Then one day, I wandered out of the building and into a large garden area.
 The plant life was beautiful and the garden was secluded from the rest of the city by large stone walls.
 This place offered me security, privacy, and just enough sunlight to feel warm.

 I do not recall how long this went on.
 When you are a young child, the passage of time feels very different than when you are an adult.
 The days of slipping out of my small room in the morning and collapsing into the warm sunlight went on for what I thought might be ages.
 In all, it may have only been a few months.
-What I do remember, is that every day when I returned from the garden, there was a plate of food waiting for me.
+What I do remember, however, is that every day when I returned from the garden, there was a plate of food waiting for me.
 Nothing fancy of course, but it was food none the less.

 I wasn’t a foolish child.
 I knew someone was bringing me food every day, but I hadn’t really bothered to try and figure out who it was.
 When I saw Lady Sonea standing at my doorway looking at me, I felt a smile develop on my face.
 She smiled back at me and winked, then walked away without a word.

 Soon enough I would intentionally change my schedule, returning from the garden at random times during the day just to catch a glimpse of the woman.
 You know how they say that sometimes you have a guardian angel that watches over you?
 That was Lady Sonea.
-She was mysterious to me, yet I knew I depended on her for every aspect of my life.
+She was mysterious to me, yet I knew I depended on her for every aspect of my strange new life.

-I didn’t have any money and I didn’t want to wander too far, but something about the fresh air and bright light of the sun made me feel at some level of peace that I hadn’t felt since living on the farm.
+I didn’t have any money and I didn’t want to wander too far, but something about the fresh air and bright light of the sun made me feel some level of peace that I hadn’t felt since living on the farm.
 I decided that I would have to keep coming outside, if for nothing else than the refreshing lift in spirits.